 On behalf of Keepers of the Water, Keepers of the Athabasca, and the West Athabasca Bioregional Society, Ecojustice wrote to the Minister of Environment and Climate Change to demand he designate the Vista coal mine expansion for a federal impact assessment.
 Impact assessments are critical tools that help the government understand and limit harms to environment, the climate, human health, and Indigenous Peoples.

 With the help of 46 other environmental, Indigenous, health, civil society, and faith organizations, and tens of thousands of Canadians, Ecojustice and its clients scored an important victory when the Minister agreed to designate the Vista expansion for an assessment.

 Read Ecojustice’s reaction statement here.

+Now, the Minister must decide whether to designate the Vista mine expansion for federal impact assessment once again.
 In the meantime, Ecojustice continues to call on the government to build on its climate leadership by ensuring that all of the mine’s impacts are considered in the impact assessment.